Weary Gaza marks Muslim feast as violence spreads in Israel

 “It is all airstrikes, destruction and devastation,” he said.
 “May God help everyone.”

+“The building is residential, what is in to hit?” said the man, who spoke on condition of anonymity because of security concerns.

+The Israeli military later said the building housed intelligence offices used by Hamas.

-Gaza militants continued to bombard Israel with nonstop rocket fire throughout the day and into early Thursday.
-The attacks brought life to a standstill in southern communities near Gaza, but also reached as far north as the Tel Aviv area, about 70 kilometers (45 miles) to the north, for a second straight day.
+Gaza militants continued to bombard Israel with nonstop rocket fire into Thursday.
+The attacks brought life to a standstill in southern communities near Gaza, but also reached as far north as the Tel Aviv area, about 70 kilometers (45 miles) away, for a second straight day.

-Israel has begun diverting some incoming flights from Ben Gurion International Airport, near Tel Aviv, to the Ramon airfield in the country's far south, the Transportation Ministry said.
-Several flights have also been cancelled in recent days.
+Israel has diverted some incoming flights from Ben Gurion International Airport, near Tel Aviv, to the Ramon airfield in the country’s far south, the Transportation Ministry said.
+Several flights have also been canceled.

 The Israeli military says more than 1,600 rockets have been fired since Monday, with 400 falling short and landing inside Gaza.
 Israel’s missile defenses have intercepted 90% of the rockets.
 Israeli airstrikes have struck around 600 targets inside Gaza, the military said.